 If the issue is in a particular course, contact your professor.
 Most questions about Moodle can be answered by the professor that designed the course you are using.

-If you are having general trouble with Moodle, contact Carroll’s Moodle administrator, Ryan Hazen.
+If you are having general trouble with Moodle, contact Carroll’s Moodle administrator, Rachel Martin.

 If you have a complaint about the institution-wide use of Moodle you would like to make a complaint to an accrediting authority, please use the MUS Postsecondary Educational Insitution Complaint Process.